BraftonSupport/BraftonScripts/README.md

 ###multsite
 copy the content of the wp-content/uploads/ folder corresponding to your sites installation. ie siteId = 2 take the folder wp-content/uploads/2 and drop the the "2" folder into your new installation wp-content/uploads

+BraftonModel

+opop.open({
+content: //html content,
+width: //width of container
+height: //height of container
+url: //other url to open in the modal
+});